 About

-I am a postdoctoral fellow in the Robotics Institute at Carnegie Mellon University, where I work with Stephen Smith in the Intelligent Coordination and Logistics Laboratory.
+I am still a part-time project scientist in the Robotics Institute at Carnegie Mellon University, where I work with Stephen Smith in the Intelligent Coordination and Logistics Laboratory.

 I received my Ph.D. in Robotics from Carnegie Mellon in 2011.
 My dissertation focused on improving memory for optimization and learning algorithms on problems with dynamic environments.
 I developed two novel classes of explicit memory to exploit information from previous solutions as a problem changes.